 Change in pharyngeal residue severity: “Meta-analysis of three studies reporting continuous outcomes found a beneficial effect from swallowing therapy.
 Subgroup analysis of interventions showed an individual effect for both RMST and chin tuck against resistance but no statistically significant difference for effortful swallowing training.” p.8

 So if the goal is to try to reduce pharyngeal residue (in a way more specific than min-mod-max residue), swallowing therapy CAN make a significant enough of an impact, and specifically RMST and CTAR could be more advantageous versus effortful swallowing training…interesting😮!!!!
 (Anyone wanna find out if there was any biofeedback utilized for the one Effortful swallow training study?!???🤔🤔).
-If you’re like me, you may be wondering what does it matter if there’s less residue if they still can’t eat or stay longer in the hospital?!” we gotta keep reading to know more.
+While some might be asking, “What does it matter if there’s less residue if they still can’t eat or stay longer in the hospital?!” we gotta keep reading to know more.

 Sidenote** only 4 out of 22 studies reported this outcome (and they all used different measures😕)

 Quality of life post-intervention: “Subgroup analysis of intervention types found effect sizes were statistically significant for acupuncture but not for tongue-palate resistance training…A third study testing NMES reporting…swallowing therapy showed evidence of a difference.” p.7

 Ok, this one ya gotta read the fine print because the one study for NMES used the same scale as the others, but differently🧐.
 Either way, seems like when lumped altogether, therapy doesn’t make enough of a significant impact for quality of life, BUT when picked out, acupuncture and NMES may make some type of difference.